 Articles in Refereed Journals

 10. Local Suffrage increases Citizenship Acquisition: Evidence from the European Union.
-Accepted at the Journal of Politics.
+Forthcoming.
+Journal of Politics.
+Accepted August 5, 2024.

 Accepted Copy.
 Abstract